 Vitamin D deficiency is more commonly found in people with Hashimoto’s — 68 percent of my readers with Hashimoto’s reported also being diagnosed with vitamin D deficiency — and deficiency has been correlated with the presence of antithyroid antibodies.
 Research done in Turkey found that 92 percent of Hashimoto’s patients were deficient in vitamin D, and another 2013 study found that low vitamin D levels were associated with higher thyroid antibodies and worse disease prognosis.

 According to my 2015 survey, 74 percent of my readers felt better after taking a vitamin D supplement!
 This isn’t surprising, as vitamin D supplements can improve our mood and help us reduce thyroid antibody levels.

-Both Thyroid Peroxidase and Thyroglobulin antibodies were reduced in a Polish trial of 18 women who were supplementing with vitamin D, to reach a target level of 60 ng/mL.
-I’ve personally found that most of my clients who are in remission from Hashimoto’s keep their levels of vitamin D between 60-80 ng/mL.
+Both thyroid peroxidase and thyroglobulin antibodies were reduced in a Polish trial of 18 women who were supplementing with vitamin D, to reach a target level of 60 ng/mL.
+I’ve personally found that most of my clients who are in remission from Hashimoto’s, keep their levels of vitamin D between 60-80 ng/mL.

 Who is at Risk for Deficiency: Anyone who is not a full-time lifeguard in Southern California may be at risk. 🙂 Vitamin D deficiency is rampant, especially in most North Americans, Europeans, and Australians — and it affects a large number of people with Hashimoto’s.
-A low-fat diet or fat malabsorption increases the risk.
+A low-fat diet or fat malabsorption issue increases the risk.

-Recommended Supplement: Vitamin D by Pure Encapsulations
+Recommended Supplement: Vitamin D3 by Pure Encapsulations

 Dose: I generally recommend a dose of 2000-5000 IU for my clients, with a recheck in 3 months.